Breathing Well Provides Comfort and Promotes Healing

 After undergoing surgical intervention for breast cancer, 38 women with lymphedema participated in 10 minutes of standardized arm exercises and deep breathing.
 Researchers measured the patients every 10 minutes for one hour, then 24 hours and one week post-regime.
 A smaller cohort of 24 women continued the 10-minute exercise regime each morning and evening for one month.

 All 59 women were found to have a “statistically significant” reduction in arm volume, along with heaviness and tightness.
 “The reduction in heaviness was sustained at 24 hours, one week, and even one month after the program.
 Perceived limb size was significantly reduced at one week and at the one month follow-up.”
 (Lymphology 2005;38:136-45.)

-If you experience periodic breathing problems, phone our office here at Reco Family Chiropractic Centre in Bristol with Dr. Mandeep Bahra to schedule a full physical examination.
-Instigators include misalignment of spinal bones (vertebrae), a condition known as vertebral subluxation; allergies: respiratory disease; obesity; anxiety and circulation disorders.
+If you experience periodic breathing problems, phone our office here at Reco Bristol Chiropractic Centre with Mandeep Bahra to schedule a full physical examination.

 If you experience extreme shortness of breath or extreme pain related to inhaling or exhaling, go to a hospital emergency room immediately.
 This could be a symptom of heart attack, collapsed lung or other serious condition.